GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Style

-Now that you a functioning website, it's time to add formatting to it.
+Now that you have a functioning website, it's time to add formatting to it.
 You'll do this by adding CSS and JavaScript to your already existing HTML files.

 ### Set up